My morning doesn't start until I've had my first cup of tea. How bad is this for my teeth?

 - Limit acidic soft drinks and sugary foods that stick to your teeth.

 - Decide against tongue and lip piercings, which can fracture teeth and increase infection risk.

 Should I update my manual toothbrush to an electric?

 When used appropriately, a manual toothbrush is as effective as a powered toothbrush.
-The key is to brush for the recommended two to three minutes, using short strokes at a 45-degree angle to the gums, and covering the entire tooth surface - inner, outer, and chewing.
+The key is to brush for the recommended two to three minutes, using short strokes at a 45-degree angle to the gums, and covering the entire tooth surface.

 I'm pregnant.
 Is it safe for me to go to the dentist?

-Congratulations!
-Yes, you should continue to see your dentist, as pregnancy can increase certain dental issues due to changes in hormone levels.
+First, congratulations!
+Yes, you should continue to see your dentist, as pregnancy can increase certain dental issues due to changes in your hormone levels.
 Be sure to inform your dentist that you are pregnant and if you're experiencing any changes in your oral health.

 When should my child receive his/her first dental check-up?

 Ideally, you should seek a pediatric dentist when the first tooth appears and no later than by his/her first birthday.

 I've heard that my silver-colored fillings contain mercury.
 Should I have them replaced?